PatrickAlphaC/nextjs-nft-marketplace-thegraph-fcc/README.md

 # NextJS NFT Marketplace with TheGraph

-*This repo has been updated for Goerli over Rinkeby.*
+*This repo has been updated for Sepolia over Goerli.*

 ## 1. Git clone the contracts repo